-We are committed to providing you with advice and information you can rely on.
+We are committed to providing you with guidance you can rely on, so we make every effort to ensure that our publications are correct.

-We make every effort to ensure that our advice and information is correct.
-If you follow advice in this publication and it turns out to be incorrect, or it is misleading and you make a mistake as a result, we must still apply the law correctly.
-If that means you owe us money, we must ask you to pay it.
-However, we will not charge you a penalty or interest if you acted reasonably and in good faith.
+If you follow our guidance in this publication and it turns out to be incorrect, or it is misleading and you make a mistake as a result, we must still apply the law correctly.
+If that means you owe us money, we must ask you to pay it but we will not charge you a penalty.
+Also, if you acted reasonably and in good faith we will not charge you interest.

-If you make an honest mistake when you try to follow our advice and you owe us money as a result, we will not charge you a penalty.
+If you make an honest mistake in trying to follow our guidance in this publication and you owe us money as a result, we will not charge you a penalty.
 However, we will ask you to pay the money, and we may also charge you interest.